erral/eitbapi/README.rst

 Deployment on Heroku
 ====================

-You can deploy this package on Heroku_.
+You can deploy this app on Heroku_.
 To do so, first create an account at Heroku_ and install `Heroku Toolbelt`_ and login for the first time from the console::